james-ehlmann/latech-iot-proof-of-concept/README.md

 ### Controllers / Endpoints
 * The controller logic is stored in /Controllers/ this follows the basic api model shown in any of the controllers (look at the code)
 * Most of the hard stuff is controlled by asp.net controller, and structs defined in the controllers are the best way to automatically accept the json
-* The endpoint is configured to only accept json, if you want to disable this go to: /
+* The endpoint is configured to only accept json, if you want to disable this go to:
+* The configuration for the databases is stored in the Web.config file and Web.config.release file.

 ## Pushing to Azure / Setting up a new cloud instance
+* Not written yet.